Blahkaey/KodiLauncher/README.md

 # Kodi Launcher

-A Decky Loader plugin that adds a Kodi launch button to the Steam Deck UI's main navigation menu, enabling easy session switching between Steam and Kodi.
+A Decky Loader plugin that adds a Kodi launch button to the Steam GameMode main navigation menu, enabling easy session switching between Steam and Kodi.

 ## Overview